Kenza-AI/kenza/README.md

 docker-machine active
 ```

-With the machine set up, all *Kenza* commands will now be run against our newly deployed infrastructure, not your local machine.
+With the machine set up, all *Kenza* commands will now be run against the newly deployed infrastructure, not your local machine.

 To start _Kenza_ on EC2, simply run (substituting if needed `kenza-machine-1` with the name you provided to the `provision` command):